wp-plugins/caascade/readme.txt

 == Installation ==

 A Caascade ID is necessary and may be obtained from https://tetragy.com/.
 Accounts are necessary to allocate resources and prevent abuse of user and network services.
-Links to the Tetragy Limited privacy policy and terms of service may be found at the bottom of all .tetragy.com pages.

-1. Download and expand the Wordpress Caascade zip file to your `/wp-content/plugins/` directory.
+1. Download and enable the Caascade and MathJax-LaTeX plugins which are extracted to the `/wp-content/plugins/` directory.
+Use the 'Force Load' option for MathJax-LaTeX.
 2. Whitelist your server IP addresses or disable enforcing at `math.tetragy.com/user`.
+Requests from unlisted IPs with IP enforcing enabled *will be rejected*.
 3. Visit the Caascade settings page of your Wordpress site to configure your ID.
+This can be found under Plugins.
 4. Use Shortcode in your posts to include a Caascade operation.
 For example: `[caascade com="prime"]`.
-5. Download and enable the WordPress MathJax-LaTeX plugin with 'Force Load' option.

 A demonstration of select operations can be found at http://wp.tetragy.com/.

 == Frequently Asked Questions ==

-= How much does it cost ? =

-$0.00105 per request.

-= Can I try out the services ? =
+= Can I try out the service ? =

-Yes, 250 points are awarded with signup, and another 250 points are awarded the first of every month.

-= How does the point system work ? =

-Tetragy offers three distinct web services and uses a point system to create a digital currency between services.
-Points may be used for Caascade computation requests, statistical operations, or LaTeX document compiling.
+Yes, users are alloted 2000 free sample requests and can purchase additional, if necessary.

 = Do I need Maxima installed on my server ? =

-No, Maxima does not need to be installed on your server.
-Wordpress and the Caascade plugin are the only software requirements.
-Configuring your Caascade account with a dedicated IP address is recommended to prevent unauthorized use of your Caascade ID.
+No, Wordpress and the Caascade plugin are the only software requirements.
+The MathJax-LaTeX plugin is necessary for TeX rendering.

 = How do I prevent spam submissions ? =

 With Recaptcha you can help prevent spam and other abuse of your Caascade account.
 Configure the public and private key settings to automatically add a Recaptcha form to all your widgets.
-This plugin also includes support for Recaptcha themes.

 = Why is it recommended to whitelist my IP address ? =

 To prevent unauthorized use of your Tetragy account.
-If IP enforcing is disabled, Caascade requests made with your ID will be deducted from your account.
+If IP enforcing is disabled, any Caascade request made with your ID will be deducted from your account.

 References